-For disability benefits, the fit is very good for the major disability benefit, namely the disability benefit (pension) from the statutory pension system (pdi00), where the ratio with respect to official statistics is almost one.
+The major disability benefit, namely the disability benefit (pension) from the statutory pension system (pdi00), is substantially under-covered in the EUROMOD input database (ratio of 65%), which coincides with the under-coverage of recipients reported in Table 4.5.
 Unfortunately, no official statistics for disability benefits for civil servants could be found.
-The aggregate amount of benefits for war victims and from burden sharing (boawr) is strongly over-estimated in the input database (being around 5 times here than in the external statistics), which corresponds to the highly over-estimated number of recipients.
-On the contrary, aggregate amounts of survivor's benefits (psu) are under-captured in the EU-SILC, although to a lesser extent (ratio of about 69%).
+The aggregate amount of benefits for war victims and from burden sharing (boawr) is strongly over-estimated in the input database (being around 2 times larger than in the external statistics), which does not correspond to the precisely matched number of recipients.

+Aggregate amounts of survivor's benefits (psu) are under-captured in the EU-SILC, which corresponds to the under-coverage of recipients.